Skip to main content

 The Mediant

 The mediant of a/b and c/d is (a+c)/(b+d).
-Unlike the average, it’s not halfway between, but it has remarkable properties:
+It’s not the average.
+It has different, more interesting properties:

 rat mediant(rat const& a, rat const& b) {